fluhus/prices/README.md

 ### Downloading Price Data

 1. Build the executables.
-2. An executable called `prices` should be in the the `bin` folder.
+2. Run `bin/prices`.
 The program downloads all files from all known vendors.
-3. Run `prices` without parameters for usage instructions.

 ### Creating the Database

 1. Build the executables.
-2. An executable called `items` should be in the the `bin` folder.
-The program parses XMLs and outputs SQL statements.
-It can handle XML, GZIP and ZIP files.
-Use `items` to generate tab-separated table files.
+2. Run `bin/items`.
+The program parses XML filess and outputs tab-separated text files.
 3. Import the generated files to your database.